cedricwalter/cedricwalter.github.io/_posts/2005-01-09-google-file-system-explained.md

     - 'search engine'
 ---

-<span style="font-weight: bold;"> Another Google Labs Publication…
+ Another Google Labs Publication…

-<span style="font-style: italic;">Google has designed and implemented the Google File System, a scalable distributed file system for large distributed data-intensive applications.
+Google has designed and implemented the Google File System, a scalable distributed file system for large distributed data-intensive applications.
 It provides fault tolerance while running on inexpensive commodity hardware, and it delivers high aggregate performance to a large number of clients. [more here](http://labs.google.com/papers/gfs.html)